BrightBoost/bootcampSept2025/sprint3/mainRoom/htmlCssJsPrimer/miniExercises.md

 * A main heading with your name.
 * A short intro/about paragraph.
 * A list of skills (use `<ul>` or `<ol>`).
-* A placeholder for an image (profile picture, hobby, or favorite thing).
+* An image (profile picture, hobby, or favorite thing).
 * A link to something that represents you (e.g., LinkedIn, favorite site).

 **Go crazy:**